rokelina/StickingsBuilder/README.md

 ## Tech used / Dependencies

 This project is the outcome of my self-directed study in programming and web development.
-I began by creating a [proof of concept](https://github.com/rokelina/stickings-app) using Vanilla JavaScript before transitioning to React and TypeScript.
+I began by creating a [proof of concept](https://github.com/rokelina/stickings-app) using plain JavaScript before transitioning to React and TypeScript.

 - Typescript
 - React